huxh-labs/PlantGFM/README.md

 In this script:

 1. data_path: default=None,Path to the fine-tuning dataset.
-2. model_path: default=None,Path to the pre-trained model, which could be a local directory or a URL.
+2. model_path: default=None,Path to the pre-trained model.
 3. checkpoint_path: default=None, Path to a saved checkpoint, if available, to resume training from a previous state.
-4. problem_type: default="regression", Determines the type of task; it can be `regression`, `classification`, or `multi-classification`.
+4. problem_type: default="regression", Determines the type of task; it can be `regression`, `classification`.
 5. max_length: default=1000, Maximum length of the input sequences.
 Inputs longer than this will be truncated.
 6. run_name: default="run", Name of the training run, useful for organizing and distinguishing different experiments.
 7. output_dir: default="./output", Directory where the output, including the trained model and logs, will be saved.
-8. optim: default="adamw_hf", Choice of optimizer; default is AdamW as implemented by Hugging Face.
+8. optim: default="adamw_hf",default is AdamW as implemented by Hugging Face.
 9. per_device_train_batch_size: default=1, Batch size to use per device (e.g., per GPU) during training.
 10. per_device_eval_batch_size: default=1, Batch size to use per device during evaluation.
-11. num_train_epochs: default=1, Number of epochs to train the model; each epoch means one full pass over the training data.
+11. num_train_epochs: default=1, Number of epochs to train the model.
-12. fp16: bool = default=False, Whether to use 16-bit floating point precision (FP16) for training to save memory and speed up computation.
+12. fp16: default=False, Whether to use 16-bit floating point precision (FP16) for training to save memory and speed up computation.
-13. bf16: bool = default=False, Whether to use BFloat16 precision for training, similar to FP16 but with a larger dynamic range.
+13. bf16: default=False, Whether to use BFloat16 precision for training, similar to FP16 but with a larger dynamic range.
 14. logging_strategy: default="epoch", Strategy for logging training information; options include `epoch` and `steps`.
 15. save_strategy: default="epoch", Strategy for saving the model checkpoints; can be `epoch` or `steps`.
 16. eval_strategy: default="epoch", Strategy for evaluating the model; options include `epoch` and `steps`.
-17. lr_scheduler_type: default="linear", Type of learning rate scheduler to use; `linear` is the default.
+17. lr_scheduler_type: default="linear", Type of learning rate scheduler to use.
 18. warmup_steps: default=100, Number of steps for the learning rate warmup phase.
 19. learning_rate: default=5e-5, Initial learning rate for the optimizer.
 20. adam_beta1: default=0.9, The beta1 parameter for the Adam optimizer, affecting the first moment estimate.